 The production of synthetic leather might be better for the environment than the production of animal leather, depending on how you look at it, but we cannot forget about the fact that plastic leather alternatives have a much shorter lifespan than traditional leather.
-They can be used a maximum of a few years before they start to break down and deteriorate, and they also shred microplastics into the air, water, and onto our skin.
+They can be used maximum for a few years before they start to break and deteriorate.
 Essentially, replacing a faux leather item over and over again can arguably be worse than purchasing a leather item that lasts for a decade.

 When it comes to the end-of-life, PVC-based fake leather doesn’t biodegrade and it can release dangerous chemicals into the water and soil.
-PU-based alternatives can be recycled or broken down but it’s a long process and using heat or chemicals to decompose it can also release toxins.
+PU-based alternatives can be recycled or broken down, but it’s a long process and using heat or chemicals to decompose it can also release toxins.

 Bioplastics like polylactic acid (PLA) seem to come to the rescue with their renewable resources such as corn or sugarcane.
 Unlike their fossil fuel-derived counterparts, bioplastics are compostable under industrial circumstances, however it takes the same amount of time for them to biodegrade in a landfill or in the ocean as regular plastics, and they shed microplastics just the same.

 One problem with bioplastics is that their production endangers the diversity of agriculture.
 As the need for plant-based plastic grows, the monoculture crops used for PLA might take valuable space away from food crops.
 Not to mention that monocultures spoil the land by overusing it for the same crops year after year, and this type of agriculture often promotes gene-modification of which effects on the ecosystem are still debatable.

 And while the toxins used for and emitted by petrochemicals are well-known by now, the effects of chemicals found in bioplastics are still unknown.
 So despite the seemingly obvious benefits of bioplastics, there are still some unanswered questions lingering around.